Canadian Jesuits International

 Fr Joseph Brennan SJ(Photo: D. Eley)

-Fr Joseph Brennan SJ (Photo: D. Eley)
+Fr Joseph Brennan SJ (Photo: Jesuits of Canada)

 Fr Joe’s first assignment was to attend language school.
 He quickly learned to speak Nepali, then Hindi.
 He was always anxious to communicate intelligibly and over the years he became conversant in five or more languages.